jaykhan0713/platform-aws-cdk/README.md

 9. K6 Load tester with Cognito OAuth2 and Client Credentials in front of an Http API gateway invoked by a lambda, so you can see AWS xray traces, Cloudwatch logs, Grafana light up under synthetic traffic.

-Of course by default for a portfolio, taskdef is on the cheapest ECS resources (with scaling and health checks in place).
+Note: By default for a portfolio, taskdef is using the cheapest ECS resources (with scaling and health checks in place).
 These mem/cpu resources are overridable and distributed between your app, adot collector sidecar, and envoy sidecar (handled by ECS Service Connect)

 ---
 ## Ownership app boundaries for deploying stacks, Full portability and reproducibility on a fresh AWS account